timocov/ts-transformer-properties-rename/README.md

 I cannot guarantee you that the transformer covers all possible cases, but it has tests for the most popular ones, and if you catch a bug - please feel free to create an issue.

+Also, it might not work as expected with composite projects, because the project should contain an entry points you set in options, but it might be in other sub-project.

 ## How it works

 For every property the tool tries to understand whether a property is accessible from entry points you specified in the [options](#options).